ikshitd/Ship-It/README.md

 ## TODO

-- ### FrontEnd
-  - Update the HOME page.
-  - Update the LOGIN / REGISTER pages.
 - ### Backend
   - Create and Add the backend server.
-  - Determine the database to be used.
+  - Determine the database to be used. - MOST LIKELY SQL + PRISMA

 # Getting Started with Create React App